elijahfhopp/RLL/ReadMe.md

 **Not linking `dl`:**

 It's important that on POSIX (Unix-like) systems you link `dl`.
 It is the system library that allows you to load shared libraries.
 If you don't link it you will get undefined symbol errors.

+**SEG FAULT**:

+I can't really help you with that.
+You are going to need a debugger.

+## Licensure:

+PUBLIC DOMAIN!!!!